cfpb/consumerfinance.gov/README.md

 ## Usage

-If not using the vagrant box, you will generally have four tabs (or windows) open in your terminal, which will be used for:
+If not using the Vagrant box, you will generally have four tabs (or windows) open in your terminal, which will be used for:
  1. **Git operations**.
     Perform Git operations and general development in the repository,